gr4vy/gr4vy-python/gr4vy/gr4vy_api/openapi_client/docs/PaymentMethodsApi.md

 with openapi_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = payment_methods_api.PaymentMethodsApi(api_client)
-    environment = "staging" # str | Filters the results to only the items available in this environment. (optional) if omitted the server will use the default value of "production" buyer_id = "8724fd24-5489-4a5d-90fd-0604df7d3b83" # str | Filters the results to only the items for which the `buyer` has an `id` that matches this value. (optional) buyer_external_identifier = "user-12345" # str | Filters the results to only the items for which the `buyer` has an `external_identifier` that matches this value. (optional) limit = 1 # int | Defines the maximum number of items to return for this request. (optional) if omitted the server will use the default value of 20
+    buyer_id = "8724fd24-5489-4a5d-90fd-0604df7d3b83" # str | Filters the results to only the items for which the `buyer` has an `id` that matches this value. (optional) buyer_external_identifier = "user-12345" # str | Filters the results to only the items for which the `buyer` has an `external_identifier` that matches this value. (optional) limit = 1 # int | Defines the maximum number of items to return for this request. (optional) if omitted the server will use the default value of 20